sjavokhir/mobile-awesome/README.md

 ## Resources
 * [mediapipe](https://github.com/google/mediapipe) - Cross-platform, customizable ML solutions for live and streaming media.
 * [libphonenumber](https://github.com/google/libphonenumber) - Google's common Java, C++ and JavaScript library for parsing, formatting, and validating international phone numbers.
+* [mobile-system-design](https://github.com/weeeBox/mobile-system-design) - A simple framework for mobile system design interviews.
+* [simple-mobile-tools](https://github.com/SimpleMobileTools) - A group of simple, open source Android apps without ads and unnecessary permissions, with customizable widgets.
 * [coding-interview-university](https://github.com/jwasham/coding-interview-university) - A complete computer science study plan to become a software engineer.
-* [SimpleMobileTools](https://github.com/SimpleMobileTools) - A group of simple, open source Android apps without ads and unnecessary permissions, with customizable widgets.
+* [awesome-interview-questions](https://github.com/DopplerHQ/awesome-interview-questions) - :octocat: A curated awesome list of lists of interview questions.
 * [what-happens-when](https://github.com/alex/what-happens-when) - An attempt to answer the age old interview question "What happens when you type google.com into your browser and press enter?"
 * [app-privacy-policy-generator](https://github.com/nisrulz/app-privacy-policy-generator) - A simple web app to generate a generic privacy policy for your Android/iOS apps.